team4kira/Deploying-FortiGate-VM-on-Linux-with-KVM-QEMU-and-virt-manager/README.md

+FortiGate-VM KVM Home Lab
-Deploying FortiGate-VM on Linux with KVM/QEMU and virt-manager This guide explains how to deploy an official FortiGate-VM KVM image on a Linux host using KVM/QEMU, libvirt, and virt-manager.
-It also covers connecting the VM to a NAT network, activating Fortinet's permanent evaluation license, and creating an optional isolated network for safe lab practice.
+A practical, vendor-image-based guide for deploying FortiGate-VM on a generic Linux host with KVM/QEMU, libvirt, and virt-manager.
+It covers initial networking, web-GUI access, FortiCare evaluation activation, and an optional isolated LAN for safely testing firewall policies.
+[!WARNING]

-Scope: This is a non-production home-lab guide.
-Start with NAT and isolated virtual networks.
-Do not bridge the firewall directly to a production network until the topology, routing, and firewall policies are understood.
+This repository is for a non-production learning environment.
+Do not connect an untested FortiGate configuration directly to a production network or expose its management interface to the public internet.
-Table of Contents
+Contents
+·	Lab topology
-·	What You Need
+·	Requirements
-·	1.
-Download the Correct Image
+·	Download the image
-·	2.
-Install Virtualization Components
+·	Install host dependencies
-·	3.
-Enable the Default NAT Network
+·	Prepare libvirt networking
-·	4.
-Extract the FortiGate Image
+·	Prepare the VM disk
-·	5.
-Create the FortiGate VM
+·	Create the FortiGate VM
-·	6.
-Configure the VM Before First Boot
-·	7.
-First Console Login
+·	First boot and console setup
-·	8.
-Configure port1 for NAT and GUI Access
-·	9.
-Access the FortiGate GUI
+·	Open the web GUI
-·	10.
-Activate the Permanent Evaluation License
+·	Activate the evaluation license
-·	11.
-Complete Initial Onboarding
-·	12.
-Create an Isolated LAN Lab Network
+·	Optional: isolated LAN
-·	13.
-Back Up and Snapshot
+·	Backups and snapshots
 ·	Troubleshooting
-What You Need
-·	A 64-bit Intel or AMD Linux host with hardware virtualization enabled: o	Intel VT-x, or o	AMD-V / SVM.
-·	A Linux distribution that supports KVM/QEMU, libvirt, and virt-manager.
-·	Internet access on the host.
-·	A free FortiCare / Fortinet Support account for the permanent evaluation license.
-·	At least 2 GB available RAM and a few GB of free disk space for the FortiGate VM itself.
-·	Recommended for larger labs: 16 GB or more host RAM and SSD storage.
-1. Download the Correct Image
-From the Fortinet Support portal, choose the new deployment package for the standard x86-64 KVM FortiGate image:
-FGT_VM64_KVM-v<version>-FORTINET.out.kvm.zip

-For example:
-FGT_VM64_KVM-v7.6.7.M-build3704-FORTINET.out.kvm.zip

-Do not select these for a normal x86-64 KVM deployment File type	Why not use it?
-FGT_VM64_KVM-...out	Firmware upgrade image for an already deployed FortiGate VM; not a fresh VM disk.
-FGT_ARM64_KVM-...
-Intended for ARM64 hosts, not ordinary Intel/AMD desktop systems.
-FFW_VM64_KVM-...
-FortiFirewall-VM product family, not FortiGate-VM.

-The new-deployment archive contains fortios.qcow2, the bootable virtual disk used by KVM/QEMU.
-2. Install Virtualization Components
-Install these core components using the package manager for your Linux distribution:
-·	QEMU/KVM — virtualization engine and kernel acceleration
-·	libvirt — VM and virtual-network management service ·	virt-manager — graphical virtual-machine manager
-·	dnsmasq — commonly used by libvirt for NAT-network DHCP and DNS services
-Examples:
-Debian, Ubuntu, Linux Mint, or Pop!_OS sudo apt update sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients virt-manager dnsmasq

-Fedora, RHEL, Rocky Linux, AlmaLinux, or CentOS Stream sudo dnf install @virtualization virt-manager dnsmasq sudo systemctl enable --now libvirtd

-Arch Linux and Arch-based distributions sudo pacman -Syu sudo pacman -S qemu-full libvirt virt-manager dnsmasq iptables-nft

-Enable and start libvirt if it was not started by the installation: sudo systemctl enable --now libvirtd

-Add the current user to the virtualization groups.
-Exact group names differ by distribution; common examples are: sudo usermod -aG libvirt,kvm $USER

-Log out and log back in, or reboot, before continuing.
-Verify KVM kernel support:
+·	License notes
+Lab topology
+The initial build uses one NAT-connected interface for management and internet access.
+Add the isolated LAN only after confirming that initial management access and licensing work.
+                         Internet
+                            |
+                            v
+                      Linux host system
+                            |
+                            v
+            libvirt default network (NAT)
+                            |
+                            v
+              FortiGate-VM port1 (DHCP)
+                   Management / simulated WAN
+                            |
+                            v
+          FortiGate-VM port2 (10.10.10.1/24)
+                            |
+                            v
+          libvirt fgt-lan (isolated virtual LAN)
+                            |
+                            v
+       Test VM: Kali, Ubuntu, Windows, or another lab VM

+Requirements
+Component	Requirement
+Host operating system	Any current 64-bit Linux distribution CPU	Intel CPU with VT-x or AMD CPU with AMD-V/SVM enabled in UEFI/BIOS Hypervisor	KVM/QEMU with libvirt
+VM manager	virt-manager
+Network services	dnsmasq and libvirt virtual networking Fortinet account	Free FortiCare / Fortinet Support account Initial VM allocation	1 vCPU and 2048 MiB RAM
+Host resources	16 GB RAM and SSD storage recommended for a multi-VM lab

+[!NOTE]

+The permanent evaluation license is capacity-limited.
+Use 1 vCPU, no more than 2 GB RAM, and no more than three virtual NICs.
+Download the image
+1. Sign in to the Fortinet Support portal.
+2. Navigate to the FortiGate VM image downloads.
+3. Download the new deployment KVM image for x86-64 systems:
+4. FGT_VM64_KVM-v<version>-FORTINET.out.kvm.zip

+5. Example:
+6. FGT_VM64_KVM-v7.6.7.M-build3704-FORTINET.out.kvm.zip

+File selection
+Image	Use case	Use for this guide?
+FGT_VM64_KVM-...out.kvm.zip	Fresh FortiGate-VM deployment on standard x86-64 KVM/QEMU	Yes
+FGT_VM64_KVM-...out	Firmware upgrade for an existing FortiGate-VM	No FGT_ARM64_KVM-...
+ARM64 KVM hosts	No, unless the host is ARM64 FFW_VM64_KVM-...
+FortiFirewall-VM image family	No

+After extracting the deployment archive, the file needed by KVM/QEMU is: fortios.qcow2

+Install host dependencies
+Install QEMU/KVM, libvirt, virt-manager, and dnsmasq using the package manager for the host distribution.
+Debian / Ubuntu / Linux Mint / Pop!_OS
+sudo apt update
+sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients virt-manager dnsmasq sudo systemctl enable --now libvirtd sudo usermod -aG libvirt,kvm "$USER"

+Fedora / RHEL / Rocky Linux / AlmaLinux / CentOS Stream
+sudo dnf install @virtualization virt-manager dnsmasq sudo systemctl enable --now libvirtd sudo usermod -aG libvirt,kvm "$USER"

+Arch Linux and Arch-based distributions sudo pacman -Syu sudo pacman -S qemu-full libvirt virt-manager dnsmasq iptables-nft sudo systemctl enable --now libvirtd sudo usermod -aG libvirt,kvm "$USER"

+Log out and back in, or reboot, after modifying group membership.
+Verify that KVM is loaded:
 lsmod | grep kvm

-Expected output includes one of the following plus kvm: kvm_amd
+Expected output includes kvm and either kvm_amd or kvm_intel.

-or:
-kvm_intel

-If modular libvirt services are used
+[!TIP]

-Some current Linux distributions use modular libvirt services.
-If libvirtd is unavailable or virtual networking does not work, enable these sockets: sudo systemctl enable --now virtqemud.socket virtnetworkd.socket
+If libvirtd is unavailable on a distribution using modular libvirt services, enable these sockets instead: sudo systemctl enable --now virtqemud.socket virtnetworkd.socket

-3. Enable the Default NAT Network
+Prepare libvirt networking
-The libvirt default virtual network provides an isolated subnet with outbound NAT access through the Linux host.
-It is the best option for the first FortiGate interface because it permits internet access for license activation while keeping the lab separate from the physical LAN.
+The default libvirt network provides a private NAT subnet.
+It gives FortiGate outbound internet access for evaluation-license activation while keeping the VM isolated from the physical LAN.
-Check its state:
-sudo virsh net-list --all
+Check the current virtual-network status: sudo virsh net-list --all

-If default is inactive, start it and enable automatic startup: sudo virsh net-start default sudo virsh net-autostart default
+If the default network is inactive, start it and make it persistent across reboots: sudo virsh net-start default sudo virsh net-autostart default

-Verify the result:
+Confirm it is active:
 sudo virsh net-list --all

 Expected result: